Persistence and Mattering in Undergraduate Education Research Cluster

 College of Health Sciences

-Nancy Grigg earned her BA and MA in English-Composition and Rhetoric at the University of Michigan-Flint.
-She joined the Social Work Department in September 2014 as a lecturer, where she has been improving writing outcomes through student engagement, high-impact practices, and civic engagement activities.
+Nancy Grigg earned her BA and MA in English composition and Rhetoric at the UM-Flint.
+She joined the Social Work Department in September 2014 as a lecturer, where she has improved writing outcomes through student engagement, high-impact practices, and civic engagement activities.
+She joined the Michigan State University faculty in fall 2024.

 Shelby Newport